This article includes updates for Smart ID 23.04.

 To initialize the deployment:

-Make the initialization scripts executable:
+Make the initialization scripts executable if they are not already:

 Run the initialization script for Smart ID.
 The script checks if docker and docker-compose are installed; if not, the script will exit.
 It creates docker networks, symbolic links, directories and users, and sets permissions for Smart ID.